+For venues there’s an Indian wedding growth opportunity.
 Many people lump all Indian weddings together.
 But the fact is, not all Indian weddings are massive, full week affairs with 500 guests.
-In 2018 we received a record breaking number of inquiries for smaller Indian weddings 250 and even 100 guests.
+In the last we years we have received a record breaking number of inquiries for smaller Indian weddings 250 and even 100 guests.
+And now in our COVID world Indian weddings are transforming into more personalized and intimate gatherings.

 Additionally, for the first time we saw requests from a segment of the market that we’d never been in touch with before – people who emigrated to the United States from India, South Asia.